 An application for a ‘Permit to Light Fire’ is made through your local fire warden.
-Contact details for fire wardens are available through the Fire Warden Finder on the home page.
+Contact details for fire wardens are available through the Fire Warden Finder.
 Following receipt of your application the fire warden may impose conditions on a permit to reduce unwanted risk or nuisance to other people, property or to the environment.
 The fire warden may refuse to issue a permit if they believe that appropriate safety measures cannot be reasonably achieved.

 Once you have the Application (which can be downloaded below), you need to do four things:

 - Contact your local council to see if you can have a fire and if so, do you require written permission from the council.

 - Contact the owners/occupiers of the land adjoining the property where you wish to light a fire and advise them of your intention to apply for a permit.
 72 hours notification may be seen as a reasonable amount of time in populated areas, however this timeframe may not be appropriate in rural primary production areas.
 The timeframe is at the discretion of the Fire Warden.
 Record the time you contact them on the Application form and also note if they have or have not objected.
 If the neighbours do have an objection, they should contact the local Fire Warden.
 If you cannot contact the owners/ occupiers, note this in the application form.

 - Complete both sides of the application form.
 This brochure includes Explanatory Notes for the Completion of an Application for Permit to Light Fire.